 Scopoderm Patches work in the same way as Kwells and contain the same ingredients.
-These may be helpful if you struggle to swallow pills or if you are very nauseous and don't feel able to keep the tablets down.
+Scopoderm Patches may be ideal if you forget to take tablets regularly and are travelling for long periods.

-Avomine is an antihistamine so it is a different type of medicine from Kwells.
-It can be used to treat vomiting and nausea caused by other factors and also proves to be an effective treatment for vertigo.
+Avomine is an antihistamine which is a different type of medicine from Kwells.
+It can treat vomiting and nausea caused by other factors.
+Avomine is also an effective treatment for vertigo.

-Kwells are effective at treating motion sickness which occurs during travelling.
-This could be travel by car, plane, bus, train or ferry.
+Kwells tablets are effective in treating motion sickness, which occurs during travelling.
+Motion sickness can occur during travel by car, plane, bus, train or ferry.

-Kwells are available to purchase over the counter.
+Kwells tablets are available to purchase over the counter at a pharmacy.

-Kwells work best as a preventative measure but they can also be taken as you feel travel sickness coming on.
-For optimum results, take a tablet 30 minutes before you are due to travel.
+Kwells tablets work best as a preventative measure, but you can take Kwells as you feel travel sickness coming on.
+For best results, take a Kwells tablet 30 minutes before you are due to travel.

-If you spend a significant time on a ship and are prone to seasickness then Kwells may be a suitable option for managing it.
+If you spend a significant amount of time on a ship and are prone to sea sickness, then Kwells tablets may be a suitable option for managing it.
 Seasickness is something that many sailors overcome naturally as their bodies adjust to the environment.
-However, you should be aware of drowsy side effects and how this may affect your work.
+However, you should be aware that Kwells tablets may cause drowsiness as a side effect, which may affect your work.

 Kwells should only be used for preventing and treating motion sickness.
-As it works in a specific way to target the perception of the inner ear it is not suitable for easing the symptoms of a hangover.
+As it works in a specific way to target the inner ear’s perception, it is not suitable for easing a hangover’s symptoms.

-Kwells will help nausea during travel but any other types of nausea will need to be treated in a different way.
-Kwells works by intercepting the conflicting messages that the body sends to the brain which cause motion sickness so will not be effective for treating nausea caused by other factors.
+Kwells will help reduce nausea during travel, but any other types of nausea will need to be treated differently.
+Kwells works by intercepting the conflicting messages that the body sends to the brain, which cause motion sickness, so will not be effective for treating nausea caused by other factors.

-Kwells works for travel sickness caused by any method of travel which results in motion sickness.
-This could be sea, air or road travel.
-Some people may only experience travel sickness in certain circumstances while others become nauseous more easily.
+Kwells works for travel sickness caused by any method of travel that results in motion sickness.
+These methods include sea, air or road travel.
+Some people may only experience travel sickness in certain circumstances, while others are more susceptible to nausea.